Mobile menu

 What “covered” should look like inside your firm.

-A defensible AI process should make the correct behavior easy before a deadline, not hard after a filing gets questioned.
+A defensible AI process should make accurate, ethical behavior easy before a deadline, not hard after a filing is challenged.

 01 Tool approval Define allowed, restricted, and prohibited AI tools by role and use case.

-03 Confidentiality screen Prevent privileged, client, or sensitive matter information from entering unsafe tools.
+02 Confidentiality screen Prevent privileged, client, or sensitive matter information from entering unapproved tools.

 Why it is ungated

-Palm Beach County attorneys need a clear, local, plain-English resource on AO 2.109-4/26.
-This checklist is free because trust comes before the audit.
+Palm Beach County attorneys need current, verifiable sources on Florida’s statewide filing standard and generative AI ethics.
+This source pack is free because trust comes before the audit.

 Need the workflow built for your firm?
-The Compliance Shield Audit turns this checklist into a firm-ready policy and verification process in 5 business days.
+The Compliance Shield Audit turns the current rule and ethics guidance into a firm-ready AI governance and filing-verification process in 5 business days.

 Book a Compliance Shield Audit

-In 30 minutes, you will know whether your current AI use creates disclosure, verification, or policy gaps.
+In 30 minutes, you will know whether your current AI use creates citation, confidentiality, verification, or policy gaps.

 Compliance Shield Audit